cross-language-cpp/cross-language-cpp.github.io/README.md

 To consolidate multiple repositories into one documentation, the `mkdocs-monorepo-plugin` is used.

 A few non-standard CSS-customizations have been made to the theme:

 - a custom color theme has been created
 - a rudimentary dark mode was implemented by overriding some color variables on the `media (prefers-color-scheme: dark)` selector.
+- the version of each submodule is injected into `mkdocs.yml` with `./configure.sh`.
+The version is displayed as a small tag in the sidebar navigation.